New Lifehouse Academy understands that you want to find help for your troubled teen girl who is caught up in risky activities.

 The most commonly used substance in high school is marijuana and alcohol.
-However, OTCs (over-the-counter meds), such as cold medication, cough syrup, sleep aides, diet pills, inhalants, glue or certain solvents, have become more popular over the past decade because of availability and cost.
+However, OTCs (over-the-counter meds), such as cold medication, cough syrup, sleep aids, diet pills, inhalants, glue, or certain solvents, have become more popular over the past decade because of availability and cost.
 These are being abused by middle school and high school students alike with negative consequences.
 The use of illegal drugs, such as marijuana, stimulants, cocaine, crank, LSD, PCP, and ecstasy are increasing among young teens all over the US.
 There are no economic boundaries on drug usage, and it is becoming more acceptable in social circles all over the US.
-The negative consequences of drug use would include an addiction to more serious drugs, failing grades, disengagement from family, making poor choices that may result in accidents or violence, having sex, or even suicide.
+The negative consequences of drug use would include addiction to more serious drugs, failing grades, disengagement from family, making poor choices that may result in accidents or violence, having sex, or even suicide.

 Serious health issues may also be a result of drug or alcohol consumption.
 Warning signs for parents may include: